YVES BEAUMONT, RUTH PHILO

 5 – 29 October

-The title is taken from Gainsborough’s famous words – ‘I’m sick of portraits and wish very much to take my Viol da Gamba and walk off to some sweet village, where I can paint Landskips and enjoy the fad End pf life in quietness and ease’.
-It gives the broad connection between Beaumont and Philo’s abstract/ed paintings, though whether ease is entirely present is debateable.
-That Gainsborough was alluding to his love of the Dutch landscape tradition brings us to another connection between the two, Beaumont of course being Flemish but both he and Philo habitually using the flat North Sea coasts – of Belgium and Suffolk respectively.
+The title, inspired by Gainsborough’s famous words – ‘I’m sick of portraits and wish very much to take my Viol da Gamba and walk off to some sweet village, where I can paint Landskips’ gives the broad connection between Beaumont and Philo’s abstract/ed paintings.
+That Gainsborough’s language recalls for us his love of the Dutch landscape tradition brings us to another connection between the two, Beaumont and Philo habitually using the flat North Sea coasts of Belgium and England respectively as starting points for their wanderings.